Macrofacet Theory for Gaussian Process Statistical Surfaces: INTRODUCTION

 \section{INTRODUCTION}

-Surface and volume have traditionally been treated as two distinct fields in rendering.
-Surface appearance is typically defined by explicit geometries, while volumetric appearance is modeled through stochastic light transport governed by extinction and scattering with particles.
-This separation has led to two largely independent theoretical and practical pipelines, despite the fact that many real-world appearances such as porous materials and partially coherent structures—lie somewhere in between.
+Surfaces and volumes have traditionally been treated as two distinct fields in rendering.
+Surface appearance is typically defined by explicit geometries, while volumetric appearance is modeled through stochastic light transport governed by absorption and scattering with particles.
+This separation has led to two largely independent theoretical and practical pipelines, despite the fact that many real-world appearances such as porous materials \cite{vmf} and partially coherent structures - lie somewhere in between.
 Bridging the gap between surface and volumetric appearance is important both theoretically and practically.
 From a theoretical perspective, it raises fundamental questions about how geometries and particles should be represented across scales.
 From a practical standpoint, a unified treatment promises more robust and efficient rendering of materials without manually switching between surface and volumetric rendering techniques.

+Seyb et al.~\shortcite{GPIS} and Xu et al.~\shortcite{SCNoise} use Gaussian process implicit surfaces (GPISes) to unify surface, volume and in-between representations.
+However, rendering GPISes requires realizations of Gaussian processes, which are computationally expensive and difficult to implement.
+In fact, we observe that the traditional microfacet model is defined as a 2D Gaussian process on the $xy$-plane which is the macro-surface \cite{Beckmann}.
+Therefore, it is a 2D GPIS without considering the correlation along the geometric normal of the macro-surface, or the $z$-axis.
+The microfacet model uses the height distribution, the normal distribution function and the shadow masking to describe the 2D GPIS statistically to avoid realizations.
+Inspired by this, we adopt a statistical perspective for modeling 3D GPISes, which we refer to as Gaussian process statistical surfaces (GPSSes).
+Hence, we can render GPSSes without massive realizations.

-There exist methods using microflake theory explaining microfacet theory to unify surface and volume \cite{16Heitz, Dupuy}.
-However, they are still in micro-space and assume that the distribution of microfacets is a height field, neglecting the correlation of microfacets on the geometric normal of macro-surface.
-This leads to a failure in representing materials whose micro-geometries have holes and overlaps, like porous materials.
-What's more, handling correlation in participating media is already a difficult problem \cite{bitterli-non-exp, jarabo-media}.
+To model 3D GPSSes, we use classic exponential participating media to extend microfacet models from the micro-space to the macro-space.
+There exist methods using microflake theory to explain microfacet theory and represent microfacet models as participating media \cite{16Heitz, Dupuy}.
+However, they are still in the micro-space and their essences are still 2D GPSSes.
+When a 2D GPSS is moved to 3D, it becomes a fully anisotropic 3D GPSS where the correlation along the geometric normal, or the $z$-axis, is infinity.
+Therefore, it only represents a height field.
+This leads to a failure in representing materials whose micro-geometries have holes and overlaps, such as porous materials, as shown in Figure~\ref{fig:diff_lz}.
+We extend microfacet theory to the macro-space and support general 3D GPSSes, where the correlations on all axes are arbitrary.